 Find the BIOS key for your computer, then restart the computer while pressing that key.
 Usually, this is the F2 or the DEL key on most computers.

 The booting process will be interrupted, and you will be taken to the BIOS utility.

 Also Read: How to Reset BIOS?

 This will depend on the BIOS version you are running.
 Nevertheless, you will likely find the settings for PCIe under the Advanced Settings tab.

-You will need to check if all the PCIe slots are listed and also you need to ensure they are enabled.
-You will also need to check if the PCIe Bus is overclocked or not.
-If the PCIe Bus is overclocked than that can bring about a load of issues.
+You will need to check if all the PCIe slots are listed, and also you need to ensure they are enabled.
+You will also need to check whether the PCIe Bus is overclocked.
+If the PCIe Bus is overclocked, that can bring about a load of issues.

-Sometimes the slot with a graphics card can be disabled if your motherboard comes with an integrated GPU.
-This may cause the installed GPU to fail and you may mistakenly think that the slot is bad.
+Sometimes the slot with a graphics card can be disabled if your motherboard has an integrated GPU.
+This may cause the installed GPU to fail, and you may mistakenly think the slot is wrong.

-It should be noted that not all BIOS version are comprehensive enough to allow control over the PCIe slot configuration thoroughly.
+It should be noted that not all BIOS versions are comprehensive enough to allow control over the PCIe slot configuration thoroughly.